Metals and Weapons in the Book of Mormon:

 Metals of the Book of Mormon by Wm.
 Revell Phillips.

-Warfare in the Book of Mormon by Hugh Nibley.
+Warfare and the Book of Mormon by Hugh Nibley.

 Reed Putnam's Article on Tumbaga and the Golden Plates - provided by SHIELDS (Scholarly and Historical Information Exchange for Latter-Day Saints).